Read-The-Question/rtq-review/apps/review-content-web/README.md

 - Use **Clear all** to reset both state facets, all five tag dimensions, and the active question while retaining unrelated display parameters.
-- Use the simple display switches to show or hide workings and answers, dimensional tags, raw TOML values, Question review, and Answer review.
-The review sides are independent, so answer-only and question-only layouts are supported.
-Display preferences stay in local browser storage and existing combined review-panel preferences migrate to the two switches.
+- Use the simple display switches to show or hide workings and answers, dimensional tags, raw TOML values, Question review, Answer review, Question feedback, and Answer feedback.
+Review panels and populated feedback histories are independently visible for each side, so the sticky quick-review controls can be used with feedback visible and the full panels hidden.
+Display preferences stay in local browser storage; existing settings initially show feedback wherever the corresponding review panel was visible.
 - Use the persistent **Simple review** switch to choose between **Looks good**, **Make a change**, and **Reset**, or the complete descriptive request set.
   Detailed mode adds **Change Complete**, **Block it**, and **Coming